 When he hits the jersey-lined gym, the designer has two goals: increase longevity and feel strong day-to-day.
 Josh’s functional fitness-focused approach delivers.
 A former college football player, the coach blends foundational conditioning drills, like squats, lunges and box jumps—exercises made for bodies in motion—with a balanced push-pull approach that allows alternating muscle groups to recover between sets.
 The result is an effective and sustainable combination of strength and cardio training that gets results without burning him out.
 “The workouts are focused on building strength rather than bodybuilding,” Dwayne says.
 Thanks to the smart, athletic pacing and emphasis on real-world strength work, the entrepreneur’s morning grind keeps him sharp long after the session ends. —A.S.

-Denise Cobb had never been inclined toward exercise, but 30 minutes with Zachary Weidemeyer, owner of North Naples’ P-Fit, changed her mind.
-The Gulfshore Life board president and NCEF trustee had dabbled in fitness classes around town.
-Nothing stuck until she stepped into her first HIIT (high-intensity interval training) class at P-Fit and was hooked by Zachary’s infectious energy.
+Gulfshore Life advisory board president Denise Cobb had never been inclined toward exercise.
+She changed her tune after 30 minutes with Zachary Weidemeyer, owner of North Naples’ P-Fit, part of the Fort Myers-based Platinum Fitness family, founded by Aaron Nash.
+An NCEF trustee, Denise had dabbled in fitness classes around town, but nothing stuck until she stepped into her first HIIT (high-intensity interval training) class at P-Fit and was hooked by Zachary’s infectious energy.

-The industrial-style gym—tucked off Old 41 in a lofty warehouse, where the doors roll open to let in the fresh air—hosts 30-minute HIIT classes every 45 minutes, starting as early as 5 a.m.
+The industrial-style gym, tucked off Old 41 in a lofty warehouse, hosts 30-minute HIIT classes every 45 minutes, starting as early as 5 a.m.
 Sessions are small, fast-paced and constantly varied, incorporating moves like squat-to-press combinations, resistance sprints, push sleds and core-stability drills.
 “It’s like he’s in your head, pushing you just the right amount,” Denise says of her go-to trainer, who walks the room offering real-time cues and personalized modifications, so no one falls behind.

 She also loves the community feel.
 Zachary knows everyone by name—from the teen athlete to the 80-something retiree.
 “It’s not just a workout—it’s a community,” Denise, a former CNN news anchor, says.
 “By the end of each session, we’re all clapping and shouting ‘FAMILY!’” —Emma Witmer